Merzasphor/MWSE/docs/source/types/mgeDistantLandRenderConfig.md

 ### `interiorFogEnd`

-The interior fog end distance.
+The interior fog end distance, in cells.

 **Returns**: